heavyagain/SkyRDS/README.md

 ## Customization

-- **Logo and Background**: The Skyrock logo and background color can be customized via the `#logo` and `body` sections of the CSS.
+- **Logo and Background**: The Skyrock logo and background color can be customized via the `#logo` and `body` sections of the CSS. apiUrl : Choose between 'natio' or 'parisidf' after /onair/ pubOrSpeakText : The text that there mark, when a commercials or a speak is detect pubOrSpeakImage : Default image URL for commercials or speaks countdownColor : Countdown text color endTrackMessage : Message displayed at the end of the track updateIntervalMs : Update interval in milliseconds (1 second) apiRefreshIntervalMs : API refresh interval in milliseconds
 ## License

 This project is licensed under the MIT License.